Renato Ibarra: Vitesse

 On 8 July 2011 Vitesse acquired Renato Ibarra's services for a contract of three years at the club.
 His debut came on 27 November 2011 in a 0–0 draw versus FC Twente.
 He scored his debut goal for Vitesse on 16 March 2012, in a 2–0 win against SC Heracles.
 His second goal came on 15 April 2012, in a 1–0 victory over ADO Den Haag.
 His third and final goal of the season came against RKC Waalwijk on 20 May.
 He would finish his debut season with 3 goals in 23 league games played, and became part of the squad's starting line-up.

 Renato's season debut was on 18 August 2012 in a 1–0 win over FC Zwolle, where he scored the only goal.
 On 3 November, Renato curved a beautiful cross for Wilfried Bony's second goal in a 2–0 away win against AFC Ajax, ending their unbeaten run in all competitions.
 In just several games he's become an influential winger for Vitesse, assisting Wilfried Bony with great accurate crosses.
 On 19 December, Renato scored a double in Vitesse's historic 10–1 cup-match win over ADO '20.
 On 27 January 2013, Renato scored the winning goal in a vital and thrilling 3–2 home win against Dutch giants AFC Ajax.
 On 6 April, Renato scored his 3rd goal of the season, in a 3–0 home win over NAC Breda, dribbling past 3 defenders to score the 2nd goal of the match.
 Renato finished the season having scored a total of 5 goals in all competitions for Vitesse.

 Renato scored his first goal of the season on 4 August, in his season debut match, winning 3–1 against Heracles at home stadium.

 América

 On 10 June 2016, Ibarra joined Mexican side Club América in a reported US$2 million deal, signing a three-year contract.
 Ibarra went on to win the Apertura 2018 and reaching the Apertura 2016 and 2019 finals.
 On 12 March 2020, América issued a statement announcing Ibarra would no longer be part of the squad due to his charges of domestic violence.

-Atlas
+Loan to Atlas

-On 3 July 2020, Ibarra joined Liga MX side Atlas F.C. on a loan agreement for one year with the option for a permanent deal.
+On 3 July 2020, Ibarra joined Atlas on a one year loan.

 Return to América

-For the Apertura 2021 season, América included Ibarra in their roster after since he had a contract with the club and Solari deemed him necessary to strengthen his squad.
-Nonetheless, Renato was only able to play one game for America in which he scored a goal but ended the game with an injury that will require surgery, for which he will miss the rest of the season.
+For the Apertura 2021 tournament, América brought back Ibarra to strengthen their squad.
+Nonetheless, he only played one game after picking an injury that required surgery.
+Ibarra was sidelined after refusing to follow medical advice from the club.